Workload Management: Ultimate Guide to Efficiency

 Efficient management of your resource pool includes:

-• Operational or day-to-day management: Operational management involves scheduling your human resources, managing project schedules, and preventing uneven workload distribution on a daily basis.
+• Operational or day-to-day management: Operational management involves scheduling your human resources, managing project schedules, and preventing uneven workload distribution on a daily basis (learn more about creating a resource management plan).

 • Strategic or long-term management: Strategic management includes forward and proactive thinking, considering the future needs of your business and how to achieve them by leveraging your human resources.
-This includes various strategies such as succession planning, reskilling or upskilling, and talent retention.
+This includes various strategic HR planning tasks such as succession planning, reskilling or upskilling, and talent retention.

 Optimize Your Workload Management